ettom/i3-ws-display/README.md

 ## Background
 I started using a secondary monitor and I didn't want to waste screen real estate for a status bar on it.
-However, peeking at the other monitor to see which workspaces are active and focused felt awkward.
+However, peeking at the other monitor to see which workspaces are active felt awkward.
 This led me to create this project.
 The end result is a 4-digit 7-segment display that shows the active workspaces, mounted on top of my external monitor.
-It also shows if a workspace is focused by lighting up the dot after the corresponding workspace number.
+It also shows if a workspace is visible by lighting up the dot after the corresponding workspace number.

 There is no real reason to be limited to a 4-digit display, or in fact - a 7-segment